ashablinski/Pythoned/README.md

 # Pythoned
-Collection of my python programs showcasing Python skills from intermediary to advanced level.
+Collection of my programs showcasing Python skills from intermediary to advanced level.